EONRaider/violent-python3/README.md

 # Python 3 "Violent Python" Source Code

 Source code for the book "Violent Python" by TJ O'Connor.
-The code has been fully converted to Python 3, reformatted to comply with PEP8 standards and refactored to eliminate issues involving the implementation of deprecated libraries.
+The code has been fully converted to Python 3, reformatted to comply with PEP8 standards and refactored to eliminate dependency issues involving the implementation of deprecated libraries.

 *A conversion similar to this one has been made available by myself on the source code of the book "Black Hat Python", by Justin Seitz.
 Check it out